 On September 21, 2018, Ellen Jovin set up a folding table on a Manhattan sidewalk with a sign that said “Grammar Table.”
 Within seconds, passersby began excitedly asking questions, telling stories, and filing complaints.

 Ellen and her husband, Brandt Johnson, decided to take the table on the road.
-They visited 47 states before the Covid-19 pandemic hit, and Brandt filmed the action.
-Alaska, Hawaii, and Connecticut (yes, that faraway land) await the arrival of the table.
+They visited 47 states before the Covid-19 pandemic hit, and Brandt filmed the grammar action.
+In 2022, they brought the table to the last three states: Alaska, Hawaii, and that faraway land of Connecticut.

 Ellen talks about grammar with writers, editors, construction workers, salespeople, teachers, students, small children, doctors, dancers, seniors, and anyone else who uses words in this world.
 She creates community.
 Fan-favorite topics include the Oxford comma, spaces after periods, semicolons, “which” versus “that,” and whether you can end a sentence with a preposition (hint: you can!).